 On a used example expect the white plastics and seat to carry subtle marks from leathers and stray boots – and expect to use significant elbow grease to shift them.
 The soft handlebar grips wear quite swiftly too.
 Exhausts discolour with use, and the coloured stick-on flashes on the wheels like to peel off.

 Check the indicators work as the switch can fail unless greased periodically, and the speedo can mist up.
-And make sure the speedo actually works – it’s tied-in with the ABS, and if the ABS switch fails you the speed readout as well as the anti-lock.
-The aluminium swingarm needs smothering in anti-corrosion potion to prevent winter fur, and the engine might want about a cupful every couple of thousand miles.
+And make sure the speedo actually works – it’s tied-in with the ABS, and if the ABS switch fails you lose the speed readout as well as the anti-lock.
+The aluminium swingarm needs smothering in anti-corrosion potion to prevent winter fur, and the engine might want about a cupful of oil every couple of thousand miles.

 Getting a favourable insurance quote can be a struggle, as the bike’s nature means it might be popular with people who borrow without asking.
 It’s also group 14 insurance – the same as a Triumph Street Triple RS.